Samsung/TizenRT/docs/HowToAddStaticLibrary.md

 ## Adding it as a new library

-TizenRT includes it as separated library, not merge it to existed library.
+TizenRT also allows including a static library as a separate entity, without merging it to an existing library.
+The following steps describe how to include a static library:

-1. Add it in *Libtargets.mk*.
+1. Add the static library in *Libtargets.mk*.
     ```
     $(LIBRARIES_DIR)$(DELIM)<LIB_NAME>$(LIBEXT): <LIB_PATH>$(DELIM)<LIB_NAME>$(LIBEXT)
     	$(Q) install <LIB_PATH>$(DELIM)<LIB_NAME>$(LIBEXT) $(LIBRARIES_DIR)$(DELIM)<LIB_NAME>$(LIBEXT)
     ```

-2. Add it in *FlatLibs.mk*, *ProtectedLibs.mk* and *KernelLibs.mk*.
+2. Add the static library in *FlatLibs.mk*, *ProtectedLibs.mk* and *KernelLibs.mk*.

     For kernel library,
     ```